psu13/mutable-hakyll/posts/dynamics-appendix.md

 	     (let ((a 2))
 	       (bar 1))))

-then the answer would be "3" instead because the inner binding of "a" wins.
+then the answer would be `3` instead because the inner binding of `a` wins.

 People actually thought this was a good idea!
 The usual rationale was that it allowed programs to twiddle state that could change the behavior of various bits of code without needing to either reach in and change the code itself or tediously figure out how to build an explicit interface to provide the knob that you wanted to turn.
 Sound familiar?
 These arguments are very similar to some of the typical arguments given in favor of the various dispatch and meta-programming mechanisms that we have already discussed at length.
 They are also wrong.